 Playing with pace is great in theory.
 You get the defense on its toes and force them to always be scrambling to recover.
 The idea of the Pelicans and their young core doing this has been of fantasy of Dell Demps since he put the team together, but Monty Williams’ desire to prevent mistakes forced the offense to a grinding halt every year.
 Not that it wasn’t effective, as evidenced by its 8th place ranking last season or its ability to stick with teams that had superior talent in seasons past, but it was not ideal.
 Enter Alvin Gentry and his desire to see these guys get into the front court much quicker, while preaching constant motion while in the half court.
 Again, it’s all great in theory, but when you want to turn theory into practice, you better have the horses.
 And the Pelicans simply do not right now.

 You know who else runs a fast paced offensive system?
 The Philadelphia 76ers.
 Last year, the 76ers played at the 6th fastest pace in the NBA, yet they finished dead last in offensive rating.
 Why?
 Inferior point guard play and poor three-point shooting.
 Pace is not a cure all, and most coaches prefer to slow the game down if they have inferior talent.
-With all the guys missing for the Pelicans, you can argue that many of the games they compete in over the next month, they will be the ones with lesser talent – at least in number, and perhaps even in quality.
+With all the guys missing for the Pelicans, you can argue that many of the games they compete in over the next month, they will be the ones with lesser talent – at least in number, and perhaps even in quality, the others will be at Sydney paintball having lots of fun.
 Against Portland, we saw them try to play at a fast pace in the first half, and all that led to was a 27 point halftime lead for the Blazers.
 The first half saw the tempo at 114 possessions per 48 minutes, while in the second half, that dipped down to 91.
 The Pelicans offensive rating in the second half went way up, while the defensive rating went way down.
 Basically, they got back to playing Monty ball, and it worked – though it was too little, too late.

 But might this be a formula for the next month while Norris Cole and Tyreke Evans remain out?
 Jrue Holiday’s minutes are up, but the Pelicans still have to survive 25-30 minutes per game with a point guard that shouldn’t be in the rotation for a playoff caliber team.
 And that is on a night where Jrue plays.
 If he is still unable to play on back-to-backs this month, that means there will be at least four more games where Ish Smith and Toney Douglas have to combine to play 48 minutes.
 Ish has been somewhat of a surprise, but teams clearly don’t respect him offensively in the half court.
 They go under ever screen and completely play off him when he doesn’t have the ball, and that kills the Pelicans offense.
 Toney Douglas is a slightly better shooter, but can’t be asked to do much else for this Pelicans offense.